We are serving virtually -- Staff are available to answer questions during normal business hours by email.

 This workshop series will focus on the following areas:

 Our signature events aim to provide opportunities for students to connect with various units on campus that provide services to first-gen students.
-The events foster the following:
+The events foster campus engagement opportunities and community building and validation.

 Every Spring the office of First Generation Student Initiatives hosts an End of the Year Celebration where all First-gen graduating seniors are recognized for being the first in their families to graduate from college.
 As part of this recognition, the graduates receive a graduation stole representing First Gen Fellows.
 Traditionally a family member, a mentor, or a friend who has supported the graduating senior during their academic journey places the stole on the student during the celebration.
 Students are able to proudly wear their stole during the UW Tacoma Commencement ceremonies.
 This stole has the official emblem of the University of Washington and the First Gen Fellows emblem.